PseudoDevs/IamGhost/bmd6.md

-Last updated: 2024-04-17 08:02:56
+Last updated: 2024-04-17 08:03:35
-Random Quote: Secrets are worth more than silver or sapphires.  -  Varys
+Random Quote: The Citadel took my chain, but they could not take my knowledge.  -  Qyburn